yduf/yduf.github.io/_posts/2020-04-04-hamilton-path.md

 tags: graph math
 ---
 > A Hamiltonian path (or traceable path) is a path in an undirected or directed graph that visits each vertex exactly once...
 Determining whether such paths and cycles exist in graphs is the Hamiltonian path problem, which is **NP-complete**.  - [wikipedia](https://en.wikipedia.org/wiki/Hamiltonian_path)

+To be compared with [Eulerian path](https://en.wikipedia.org/wiki/Eulerian_path), a trail in a finite graph that visits every edge exactly once (allowing for revisiting vertices).